pdxmele/gwyw-osm/tags.md

 * [admin_level](http://wiki.openstreetmap.org/wiki/Admin_level): for boundary = administrative, how to tell the difference between cities and countries
 * [place](http://wiki.openstreetmap.org/wiki/Key:place): cities and neighborhoods, usually represented as points

-Also, check out the osm2pgsql [default style file](https://github.com/openstreetmap/osm2pgsql/blob/master/default.style) for the keys it includes
+_Also, check out the osm2pgsql [default style file](https://github.com/openstreetmap/osm2pgsql/blob/master/default.style) for the common keys that it includes_